General Terms and Conditions of Taledo GmbH

 3.7 Employer and Candidates can also contact each other via the Platform.
 To ensure a proper use of the Platform in the Parties’ interests, Taledo shall be entitled yet not obliged to also look into messages and, if necessary, take into account the contents of these messages, in particular, if these messages clearly indicate violations of these General Terms and Conditions.

-4.1 Once the user account of a Candidate has been activated, the Candidate can be forwarded via a proposal to an Employer who is searching for the corresponding profile.
-The Candidate may receive legally non-binding requests by actively seeking Employers to start an application procedure (hereinafter “Request”).
+4.2 The Candidate may also receive legally non-binding requests by actively seeking Employers to start an application procedure (hereinafter “Request”).
 The Candidate may receive a request from Employers not actively seeking after first having initiated a contact by himself.

 5.1 For Candidates the use of the Service and the Website is free of charge.